daudi13/CryptoWatchman/README.md

 # CryptoWatchman

-CryotoWatchman is a platform that watches and displays the perfomance of the top competitive crypocurrency using Geckcoin API
+CryotoWatchman is a platform that watches and displays the perfomance of the top competitive crypocurrency using [Geck coin API](https://www.coingecko.com/en/api)

 ![](./cryptoWatchman.gif)